Senior Lecturer

 College of Nursing and Health Sciences

-Jo Murray is course coordinator of the Bachelor of Speech Pathology and Bachelor of Speech Pathology (Honours) programs at Flinders University.
-She is a senior lecturer in the area of complex adult disorders in the speech pathology teaching section.
-Prior to that she was a lecturer and short-course coordinator in the Clinical Rehabilitation post-graduate program specialising in rehabilitation principles and practice, psychosocial aspects of rehabilitation, cognitive rehabilitation and interprofessional education.
-Her passsion is in using interprofessional education and simulation to nurture students' personal and professional growth such that, as graduates, they are holistic, person-centred and work-ready.
+Dr Jo Murray is Academic Lead of the Speech Pathology programs at Flinders University.
+She is a senior lecturer in the area of acquired language disorders and complex adult conditions.
+Her passsion is in using interactive and interprofessional learning opportunites to nurture students' personal and professional growth such that, as graduates, they are holistic, person-centred and work-ready.

-In 2016, Jo completed her PhD which focussed on the fluid intake and hydration of stroke patients with and without dysphagia, including whether water protocols could improve the health outcomes of stroke patients who are aspirating thin fluids.
-She continues to research in the area of dysphagia particularly improving the health outcomes and quality of life of individuals living with swallowing disorders.
+In 2016, Jo completed her PhD which focussed on the fluid intake and hydration of patients post-stroke, including whether water protocols could improve the health outcomes of patients with dysphagia.
+She continues to research in the area of dysphagia particularly improving the health outcomes, oral health, hydration and quality of life of individuals living with swallowing disorders.
 She also researches in the areas of dementia care and communication impairment following stroke.

 2016 PhD, Flinders University, SA